 What is Montserrat?

-For example, "1.jpg" to "1.jpg.encrypted_backup", and so on.
-Also, Monstserrat creates the "data.html" file which is a ransom note.
-Like most ransomware-type programs Monstserrat prevents victims from accessing their files unless they pay a ransom.
+For example, "1.jpg" becomes "1.jpg.encrypted_backup", and so on.
+Furthermore, Monstserrat creates the "data.html" file, which contains the ransom message.
+Like most ransomware-type programs, Monstserrat prevents victims from accessing their files unless they pay ransoms.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: